-1. Educate members on the importance of coming to work on time and fit for duty, and the impact

-- that not doing so has on their employer and fellow members. - 2.
+- 1. Educate members on the importance of coming to work on time and fit for duty, and the impact that not doing so has on their employer and fellow members. - 2.
 Encourage all members to adhere to contractual requirements related to starting and quitting times, lunch time and breaks, and to not leave the jobsite without proper approval.
 Supervisors should contact the Local officer with regard to members who leave early or are frequently late or absent. - 3.
 Make sure that members meet contractual safety requirements on all jobsites. - 4.
 Make sure that all members understand their responsibility to have the proper tools to perform their work, and to take care of those tools supplied by the employer. - 5.
 Do not tolerate work slowdowns. - 6.
 Alert members that drugs or alcohol on the jobsite will not be tolerated by the Union.

-Statement#2: Union through and through - craftworkers and contractors exercise mutual respect, on the worksite and through the union.
+Statement #2: Be Union through and through - loyal to, and respectful of, my brothers and sisters in the trade and the labor movement.